ThomasBrazier/PiSlice/README.md

 # PiSlice
-Estimate Pi and other population genomics statistics for a given list of windows coordinates
+Estimate Pi and other population genomics statistics (PiN, PiS, Tajima's D, GC content) for a given list of windows coordinates